 War & Expansion

-Though Rome owed its prosperity to trade in the early years, it was war which would make the city a powerful force in the ancient world.
+Though the city owed its prosperity to trade in the early years, it was the Roman warfare which would make it a powerful force in the ancient world.
 The wars with the North African city of Carthage (known as the Punic Wars, 264-146 BCE) consolidated Rome's power and helped the city grow in wealth and prestige.
 Rome and Carthage were rivals in trade in the Western Mediterranean and, with Carthage defeated, Rome held almost absolute dominance over the region; though there were still incursions by pirates which prevented complete Roman control of the sea.

 Both Pompey and Caesar were great generals who, through their respective conquests, made Rome wealthy.
-Though the richest man in Rome (and, it has been argued, the richest in all of Roman history) Crassus longed for the same respect people accorded Pompey and Caesar for their military successes.
-In 53 BCE he lead a sizeable force against the Parthians at Carrhae, in modern day Turkey, where he was killed when truce negotiations broke down.
+Though the richest man in Rome (and, it has been argued, the richest in all of Roman history), Crassus longed for the same respect people accorded Pompey and Caesar for their military successes.
+In 53 BCE he led a sizeable force against Parthia and was defeated at the Battle of Carrhae, in modern-day Turkey, where he was killed when truce negotiations broke down.